 Grab your inline and roller skates and come out to the annual 2017 Skate San Francisco: The Barbary Coast Experience, a 3-day celebration of roller skating and inline skating in the greatest city in the world – San Francisco.

 It is a destination event that will bring skaters from far and wide for an unforgettable skate vacation.
-It begins on Friday, July 8, 2016 with the San Francisco Friday Night Skate.
-They will rolls into Saturday with an event expo and roller disco party at the Church of 8 Wheels Roller Disco.
-On Sunday they will present the only 26.2 inline marathon race on the West Coast.
+It begins on Friday, July 7, 2017 with the San Francisco Friday Night Skate.
+They will roll into Saturday with an expo and roller disco party at the Church of 8 Wheels Roller Disco.
+On Sunday, they will present the only 26.2 inline marathon race on the West Coast.
 The event ends on Sunday with the Skaters’ Showcase in Golden Gate Park.

 All over San Francisco

 Friday, July 7, 2017 | Meet at 8 pm; take off at 9 pm

 Meet at the Ferry Building at Market and the Embarcadero, SF

 FREE (There are no skate rentals available, so you must have your own.
 Bikes are welcome.)

 Kick off Skate San Francisco with The Midnight Rollers on San Francisco’s Friday Night Skate.
 This rolling skate party winds through a 12-mile loop through the city.
 Their route will take you to Pier 39, Fisherman’s Wharf, Aquatic Park, the Marina, the Palace of Fine Arts, Union Street, the Broadway Tunnel, the Stockton Tunnel, Union Square, the “Concrete Canyons” and back to the Ferry Building where you stated.